 Dispersed Camping Areas

 Most of the land surrounding Mammoth Lakes is publicly owned, which means dispersed camping outside of an established campground is allowed throughout much of the area.
 In dispersed camping areas, adjacent lands may be managed by different organizations.
 As you travel throughout the region, the rules for dispersed camping may change.
-The best way to know where dispersed camping is allowed is to use this map (available for purchase).
+The best way to know where dispersed camping is NOT allowed is to use the Eastern Sierra camping map.
 The U.S. Forest Service page about dispersed camping also goes into more detail about land ownership and usage.